Support programmes

 All about support programmes

-On the initiative of the Fund Generet, managed by the King Baudouin Foundation, the prestigious Generet Award will be granted in 2025, for the 8th time, to support a 4-year research project in the field of rare diseases in Belgium.
+On the initiative of the Fund Generet, managed by the King Baudouin Foundation, the prestigious Generet Award will be granted in 2026, for the 9th time in a row, to support a 4-year research project in the field of rare diseases in Belgium.

 Rare diseases are considered to be life threatening or chronic conditions which affect no more than 1 person out of 2.000.
 Rare cancers and rare adverse drug events research projects are not eligible for this call.

-Applicants must have a scientific seniority of min.
-PhD + 10 years (career breaks, such as maternity leave or long-time illness, not included).
+Applicants must have a scientific seniority of minimum PhD + 10 years at the deadline of the call (career breaks, such as maternity leave or long-time illness, not included).

 Former laureates cannot reapply to the Generet Award as Principal Investigator but can be partners in other applications (at the earliest 4 years after being laureate).